parinfer/parinfer.js/lib/parinfer.js.md

 ## Mode Summary

-We can sum up each mode by using definitions from the previous section:
+Parinfer's modes can be summed up using definitions from the previous section:

 - __Indent Mode__ - when we finish identifying a line's _Indentation_, we use
   it to correct the last _Paren Trail_.